 Okay, now I'm hungry....time to make some more!

 - Black pepper (optional)

 - Preheat your oven to 250 (F).

 - Slice your tomatoes and place them on a parchment paper lined baking sheet.

 - Drizzle olive oil over the top and sprinkle the pinch of salt.

-- Remove from oven and drizzle balsamic vinegar over them.
+- Remove from oven and drizzle balsamic vinegar and sprinkle black pepper over them.